pharaox/carnalitas_x/README.md

 ### Impact of Slavery Doctrines

 Carnalitas introduces the *Slavery Crime* and *Slavery Shunned* religious doctrines that determine whether owning slaves of certain faiths is considered a crime, shunned, or accepted, depending on the faith's hostility level.
-However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, sold, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
-This mod attempts to correct this by rebalancing the impact of slavery doctrines on all slave interactions:
+However, in Carnalitas these doctrines are not followed consistently when determining the consequences of slavery interactions, or the AI willingness to initiate or accept them.
+This mod attempts to correct this by rebalancing the impact of slavery doctrines on all slavery interactions:

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
+  * Although it is possible to enslave them, this is penalized by gaining one of the [leveled *Slaver* traits](#leveled-slaver-traits), as well as losing a level of fame.
+  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.
-  * It is not possible to enslave, seize, sell, buy, or gift them for the player.
-The AI will not initiate such interactions at all.
+  * The AI will be very unwilling to initiate enslave, seize, sell, buy, or gift interactions for them.
-  * The AI will not accept sell, buy, or gift interactions for them.
+  * The AI will also be very unwilling to accept sell, buy, or gift interactions for them.
   * The AI will be quite willing to free, liberate, demand ransom, or offer ransom for them.
 * If owning slaves of a certain faith is shunned, for adherents of this faith:
+  * Although it is possible to enslave them, this is penalized by gaining one of the [leveled *Slaver* traits](#leveled-slaver-traits), as well as losing piety.
+  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.
-  * The AI will be quite unwilling to enslave, seize, sell, buy, or gift them.
+  * The AI will be quite unwilling to initiate enslave, seize, sell, buy, or gift interactions for them.
-  * The AI will be quite unwilling to accept sell, buy, or gift interactions for them.
+  * The AI will be also be quite unwilling to accept sell, buy, or gift interactions for them.
   * The AI will be somewhat more willing to free, liberate, demand ransom, or offer ransom for them.

-  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.
+The actual impact of slavery doctrines on the AI willingness to initiate or slavery accept interactions also depends on the AI zeal, ranging from 150% for very zealous characters to 50% for very cynical ones.

 In addition, owning slaves against religious doctrines leads to yearly [piety loss](#piety-loss-from-slaves).